AmmajiShaik06/Handwritten-Digit-Recognition/README.md

 ## Conclusion

 This project demonstrates the effectiveness of Convolutional Neural Networks in image classification tasks.
-The trained model accurately identifies handwritten digits and can be extended for real-world optical character recognition applications.
+The trained model accurately identifies handwritten digits and can be extended for real-world optical character recognition application.